sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

         }
     }

-In the examples so far we have been returning simple values using ``willReturn($value)`` – a short syntax for convenience. :numref:`test-doubles.stubs.shorthands` shows the available stubbing short hands alongside their longer counterparts.
+In the examples so far we have been returning simple values using ``willReturn($value)``.
+This is a shorthand syntax provided for convenience. :numref:`test-doubles.stubs.shorthands` shows the available stubbing shorthands alongside their longer counterparts.

 .. rst-class:: table
-.. list-table:: Stubbing short hands
+.. list-table:: Stubbing shorthands
     :name: test-doubles.stubs.shorthands
     :header-rows: 1